tewodrosabebaw/Simple-Web-Page/README.md

-Simple website to apply CSS features like display, float and responsible using media query.
+Simple website to apply CSS features like display, float and responsive WD using media query.